1984 Army Cadets football team

-The 1984 Army Cadets football team was an American football team that represented the United States Military Academy in the 1984 NCAA Division I-A football season.
+The 1984 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1984 NCAA Division I-A football season.
 In their second season under head coach Jim Young, the Cadets compiled an 8–3–1 record and outscored their opponents by a combined total of 320 to 218.
 In the annual Army–Navy Game, the Cadets defeated Navy by a 28–11 score.
 The Cadets also defeated Michigan State, 10–6, in the 1984 Cherry Bowl.